AororiseSS/MelodyHairSolver/README.md

-# Melody Mod
+# Melody Harp Mod For Hypixel Skyblock

-This mod will automatically play Melody's harp.
+This mod will automatically play Melody's harp for you.
 Requirements: Minecraft 1.8.9 + Forge installed